SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 The tree consists of two main classes:
 <br/>

-`node` class which holds the node information and data.
+`node` class which holds the node `data` and `refrences/pointers/edges` for the left and right nodes.

 `tree` class which holds and connect all the nodes together.

 - Node class